mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 search for "Hello world" in the output and you will the print statement from the example proc.

-Modify the example program to return `hello world` its exit status and run it:
+Modify the example proc to return `hello world` its exit status and run it:
   - [ ] Edit the `main` function in `cmd/user/example` and replace
         `ClntExitOK` with `ClntExit`, passing in the appropriate